Westerners join Iraqi Christian militia to fight Islamic State

 Brett, who like other foreign volunteers withheld his last name out of concern for his family's safety, is the only one to have engaged in fighting so far.

-The others, who arrived just last week, were turned back from the frontline on Friday by Kurdish security services who said they needed official authorisation.
+The others, who arrived just last week, were turned back from the frontline on Friday by Kurdish security services who said they needed official authorization.

 "STOP SOME ATROCITIES"